Support

 SB 644 HB 933 Sales and Use Tax - Certificates Indicating Multiple Points of Use - Alterations Sen. Nancy King (39-D)

-Providing that, for purposes of certain laws governing the sales and use tax, a certain certificate indicating multiple points of use of certain digital codes, digital products, and taxable services shall be deemed fully completed under certain circumstances; providing that a buyer is not required to obtain prior approval from the Comptroller in order to present a certificate indicating multiple points of use to a vendor; applying the Act retroactively; etc. Budget and Taxation Support
+Authorizing, for purposes of certain laws governing the sales and use tax, a buyer to issue a certain certificate indicating multiple points of use of certain digital codes, digital products, and taxable services under certain circumstances and subject to certain limitations; providing for the application for and denial, renewal, and revocation of an authorization for a buyer to issue multiple points of use certificates; etc. Budget and Taxation

 SB 671 HB 1336 Procurement Contracts and Construction Contracts - Payments Sen. Alonzo Washington (22-D)

 Making certain provisions of law governing construction contracts applicable to certain local government owners; altering certain provisions of law relating to the payment of contractors and subcontractors in procurement contracts and construction contracts; requiring certain notification if all or part of a payment is withheld; and altering certain provisions of law relating to the accrual of interest for unpaid amounts.
-Budget and Taxation Support
+Budget and Taxation Labor & Employment - Support

 In the Senate - Hearing 2/25 at 1:00 p.m.
 (2/11)